DerUSBstick/Zenox/PRIVACY.md

 ## Information We Share

 Zenox does not share any data with third parties.
 We do not sell your data to advertisers or other companies.

+# Your Consent

+By using Zenox, you consent to this Privacy Policy.
+If you have any questions or concerns, please contact us at [dev.zenox@gmail.com](mailto:dev.zenox@gmail.com)